sveltejs/kit/documentation/docs/03-loading.md

 `load` is the SvelteKit equivalent of `getStaticProps` or `getServerSideProps` in Next.js or `asyncData` in Nuxt.js.

-Note the `context="module"` — this is necessary because `load` runs before the component is rendered.

 > `load` only applies to components that define pages, not the components that they import.

 ### Input